 - Special Counseling Services: School guidance counselors consult with the GT Director to identify and service students who may struggle with undue stress, perfectionism, super-sensitivities, or overexcitabilities.
 All Marshall County School District guidance counselors and the GT Director have completed training to be able to counsel gifted learners.

 While we challenge gifted learners in their areas of strengths, we also provide support for any academic or social-emotional deficiencies.
 Differentiation of instruction occurs daily in the general education classrooms as all Marshall County educators have been trained to meet the varied needs of students.
 Special counseling services are provided for gifted students with social-emotional struggles.
 Mentorship opportunities are also provided for select students depending on the availability of mentors.

 Progress of growth is continuous as teachers and gifted services work together to benefit gifted students.
-Growth, special products, or concerns are communicated to parents by email, phone calls, or parent/teacher conferences, and once each semester through Gifted Student Service Plan (GSSP) progress reports.
+We meet monthly for GT/RtI meeting to discuss individual student progress, any student needs, and confirm differentiation occuring in the classroom.
+Progress reports are sent once each semester through Gifted Student Service Plan (GSSP).

 Please direct questions or concerns to any of the following:

 Marshall County School District GT Program